-Mental Health Services
+Specialty Mental Health Services

 Assessment

-A complete mental health assessment will be completed to determine if your child meets the criteria for receiving mental health treatment at Tulare Youth Service Bureau.
+A complete mental health assessment is the first step to determine what services are appropriate to address the needs or concerns that bring that child or family to seek services at Hope Horizon Mental Health.
 The assessment process includes meeting the child and key family members or caregivers, as well as talking with important people in the child’s life who may be helpful in developing a plan for treatment.
-During the assessment phase, a lot of information is gathered as well as the therapist observing the family interactions to help in learning how mental health treatment will benefit the child and family.
-The assessment process may also determine if the child may need to be seen by the agency’s child psychiatrist for further evaluation.
-Sometimes the assessment helps to decide that Tulare Youth Service Bureau is not the best place for your child to get services.
-If this happens, we will work with your family to refer them to the appropriate agency in the community.
+During the assessment phase, a lot of information is gathered as well as the therapist observing the family interactions to help in learning how mental health treatment will benefit the child and family as well as what services or programs are recommended.
+Please see the services tab above to learn more about the many services and programs we offer.

 Our Approach to Care: